-For the uninitiated, a quick definition: essentially, affiliate marketing is the process of driving “leads,” or traffic, from your blog to the site of your affiliate partner.
-You’ll get paid when your visitors either click your affiliate links (known as PPC – pay-per-click), or when they click your affiliate links before taking some kind of action (known as PPA – pay-per-action) at your partner’s site.
+For the uninitiated, a quick definition: Affiliate marketing is the process of driving leads (or traffic) from your blog to the site of your affiliate partner.
+You’ll get paid when your visitors click your affiliate links (known as pay-per-click, or PPC) or when they click your affiliate links before taking some kind of action at your partner’s site (known as cost-per-action, or CPA).
 This action may be anything from signing up for an email newsletter to actually purchasing a product.

-Regardless of the payment system your chosen affiliate program decides to use, you’ll need to be creative if you hope to make money while preserving your blog’s feel, flavor and integrity.
-Here are seven things to keep in mind for affiliate marketing success:
+Regardless of the payment system associated with your affiliate program, you’ll need to be creative if you hope to make money while preserving your blog’s voice and integrity.
+Here are seven things to keep in mind for affiliate marketing success.

-Let’s say your blog focuses on emerging portable technologies, such as smart phones and tablet PCs.
-Selecting affiliate marketing programs offered by wireless internet providers would make an excellent fit, since you’ll easily be able to work affiliate-related keywords and anchor text into your existing content, as well as the content you’ll naturally develop in the future.
+Let’s say that your blog focuses on portable technologies, such as smartphones and tablet PCs.
+Selecting affiliate marketing programs offered by wireless internet providers would make an excellent fit, since you’ll easily be able to work affiliate-related keywords and anchor text into your existing and future content.

 3. Research Affiliate Programs Carefully